On Solomonoff Induction in Large Language Models and the Limits of Self-Improving: The Singularity Is Not Near Without Symbolic Model Synthesis: Self-Referential Training as a Dynamical System

 \begin{definition}[Generative Model and Data Distributions] Let $\mathcal{X}$ be a measurable data space. \begin{itemize} \item Let $P$ be the true data distribution over $\mathcal{X}$, representing authentic, high-fidelity data (e.g., all human-generated text and images). \item A generative model at iteration $t$, denoted $M_t$, is characterised by a probability distribution $Q_t$ over $\mathcal{X}$, which it can sample from.
 We assume $Q_t$ belongs to some family of distributions $\mathcal{Q}$ representable by the model architecture. \item We assume an initial model $M_0$ with distribution $Q_0$ has been trained on samples drawn exclusively from $P$, such that $Q_0 \approx P$.
 Due to finite data and model capacity, $Q_0 \neq P$. \end{itemize} \end{definition}

-\begin{definition}[Self-Referential Training Loop] The transition from model $M_t$ to $M_{t+1}$ occurs via a training process on a new dataset.
-This dataset is a mixture of authentic and synthetic data. \begin{itemize} \item Let $\alpha_t \in [0, 1]$ be the proportion of new, authentic data drawn from $P$ at iteration $t$. \item The remaining proportion, $1 - \alpha_t$, consists of synthetic data sampled from the current model's distribution, $Q_t$. \item The training distribution for the next model, $P_t'$, is a convex combination:
+\begin{definition}[Self-Referential Training Loop] The transition from model $M_t$ to $M_{t+1}$ occurs via training on a mixture of exogenous and endogenous signal. \begin{itemize} \item Let $\alpha_t \in [0,1]$ be the proportion of \emph{exogenous} training signal at iteration $t$, meaning signal whose correctness or generating process is determined independently of the model's current distribution.
+This may include fresh samples drawn from $P$, environmental feedback, simulator outcomes, or outputs validated by an external verifier. \item The remaining proportion, $1-\alpha_t$, consists of \emph{endogenous} samples generated from the current model distribution $Q_t$ (or an ensemble derived from it). \item The training distribution for the next model, $P_t'$, is the convex combination:

-\item The new model $M_{t+1}$ is obtained by optimising its parameters to minimise the divergence between its distribution $Q_{t+1}$ and the training distribution $P_t'$.
-A common objective is to minimise the KL-divergence:
+\item The new model $M_{t+1}$ is obtained by optimising its parameters to minimise divergence between its distribution $Q_{t+1}$ and the training distribution $P_t'$.
+A common objective is to minimise KL divergence: